Vindexus/PoweredByHeresy/game/github/basicmoves.md

 If you're using a weapon that doesn't have enough uses you can't take the bonus damage on the 10+ or the "expend another use" option on a 7-9.

+### Reload

+When you **take a moment to reload your weapon** reset your weapon's uses and expend 1 ammo.

+Once a character has expended all the uses of their weapon they need to reload.
+This isn't assumed, the players have to explicitly say they take a moment to reload.
+How long it takes is up to the GM, and reloading certainly counts as a prime opportunity for a GM move.

 ### Hack and Slash

 When you **attack an enemy in melee**, roll+WS.
 On a 10+, you deal your damage to the enemy and avoid their attack.
-At your option, you may choose to roll an extra damage die but expose yourself to the enemy’s attack.
+At your option, you may choose to roll an extra damage die but expose yourself to the enemy's attack.
 On a 7-9, you deal your damage to the enemy and the enemy makes an attack against you.

+The extra damage die you roll will be the largest size that you are already rolling.
+If your attack deals 1d8+1d6 damage, you would roll 2d8+1d6.

 ### Defy Danger